Mario Naves: Career

-Naves recently turned to curating exhibitions, organizing “Intricate Expanse”, a group exhibition seen at Lesley Heller Workspace.
+Naves has turned to curating exhibitions, organizing Intricate Expanse, a group exhibition seen at Lesley Heller Workspace.

-Naves has taught and lectured at Cooper Union, The New York Studio School, the University of Utah, The Painting Center, Rutgers University, Montclair State University, The National Academy of Design and The Ringling College of Art and Design.
+Naves has taught and lectured at Cooper Union, the New York Studio School of Drawing, Painting and Sculpture, the University of Utah, The Painting Center, Rutgers University, Montclair State University, the National Academy of Design and the Ringling College of Art and Design.

 He currently teaches at Pratt Institute, Hofstra University and Brooklyn College.

-While in high school Naves was a star basketball player taking state his junior year.